Deep Tiny Network for Recognition-Oriented Face Image Quality Assessment: Experimental Results

 \subsection{Datasets and Protocols}

 Three popular video-based (or template-based) datasets are used for evaluation: IJB-B \cite{whitelam2017iarpa}, IJB-C \cite{maze2018iarpa}, and YTF \cite{Wolf2011Face}.
 The IJB-B dataset consists of 21,798 images and 7,011 videos from 1,845 subjects captured under unconstrained conditions.
 Instead of image-to-image or video-to-video recognition and verification, the IJB-B challenge protocol aims to evaluate the FR model on templates.
 Due to large variations existing in different templates, this protocol is more difficult for the FR model than other benchmarks.
 We follow the template-based 1:1 verification task to evaluate the proposed method against other methods on the IJB-B dataset.
-The IJB-C dataset adds extra 1,686 subjects based on IJB-B and contains 31,334 images and 11,779 videos.
+The IJB-C dataset adds an extra 1,686 subjects based on IJB-B and contains 31,334 images and 11,779 videos.
 To improve the representation of the global population, the IJB-C emphasizes occlusion and diversity of subjects.
 By increasing the size and variability of the dataset, the IJB-C is more challenging than the IJB-B and other datasets in unconstrained face recognition.

 The YTF dataset is a video-based dataset with 3,425 videos belonging to 1,595 different subjects.
-Each subject is with 2.15 videos on average.
-All videos are collected in unconstrained conditions with large variations in poses, expressions, illuminations, etc. Similar to the IJB-A verification task, the YTF protocol splits the dataset into ten-fold cross-validation sets.
+Each subject has 2.15 videos on average.
+All videos are collected in unconstrained conditions with large variations in poses, expressions, illuminations, etc. Like the IJB-A verification task, the YTF protocol splits the dataset into ten-fold cross-validation sets.
 Each set contains 500 randomly selected video pairs, of which 250 pairs are positive and the other 250 pairs are negative.